-Python for Remote Sensing: Analysis, Visualization, and Workflow for Earth Scientists
+Python for Satellite Remote Sensing: Analysis and Visualization for Earth Scientists

 Overview